 Samsung EVO Select microSD card (From $8 at Amazon)

-Available from 32-512GB, this name-brand card is dependable, affordable, and goes on sale quite often.
+Available from 32GB up to 512GB, this name-brand card is dependable, affordable, and goes on sale quite often.

 SanDisk Extreme (From $10 at Amazon)

-You can get this card in sizes up to 1TB, if you really, really want, and SanDisk sards are some of the most reliable around.
+You can get this card in sizes up to 1TB, if you really, really want, and SanDisk cards are some of the most reliable around.

-PNY's card comes in sizes from 32GB to 512GB with write and read speeds up to 90MB/s, and the 64-256GB cards are priced very competitively.
+PNY's card comes in sizes from 64GB to 1TB with write and read speeds up to 90MB/s, so it'll work well for apps and playing videos.

 Edit your New Tab shortcuts